Gold Delta SkyMiles® Business Credit Card from American Express

 The Gold Delta SkyMiles Business Credit Card from American Express is the entry level card in the SkyMiles lineup.
 At $95 per year – with the first year’s fee waived, it’s quite a bit cheaper than its luxury-oriented counterparts, the Platinum Delta and the Delta Reserve.

 As a travel card, it’s fairly modest in its rewards.
-Cardholders will get 2x points for Delta purchases and 1x points on everything else.
+Cardholders will get 2x miles for Delta purchases and 1x mile on everything else.

 The American Express and Delta partnership offers this basic travel rewards card at a reasonably low cost.
 New members get the $95 annual fee waived the first year, so it might be worthwhile to try out the Gold Delta SkyMiles Business Credit Card while it’s free to use.

 If you check bags on Delta four times per year, then you will make up the $95 annual fee.
-The complimentary first checked bag benefit is extended to everyone on the cardholder’s reservation.
+The complimentary first checked bag benefit is extended to up to eight additional passengers traveling on the cardholder’s reservation.
 The savings could be substantial depending on how many people are traveling with bags and how often.

 The big value here is earning rewards through Delta, which gets you 2 miles per dollar.
 Purchases are not limited to airfare; you can also earn the 2x miles when you buy Sky Club memberships and day passes, Delta vacation packages, in-flight items and seat upgrades.

-The sign-up bonus is 50,000 bonus miles after you spend $2,000 on the card in purchases in your first three months.
-You’ll earn an additional $50 statement credit after you make a Delta purchase with your new card within your first three months.
-Plus earn an additional 10,000 bonus miles after you make an additional $1,000 in purchases on the Card within your first 6 months.
-Offer expires on 4/11/2018.
+The welcome bonus is 30,000 bonus miles after you spend $1,000 on the card in purchases in your first three months.
+Also, earn an additional $50 statement credit after you make a Delta purchase with your new card within your first 3 months.

 Unlike other business credit cards, this one does not tailor rewards toward business expenses outside of travel.
 If you or your company doesn’t travel much, there’s not much this card can offer you.